We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The vitamins provide 100% DV of folic acid and iodine for pregnant people, with 51 mg of DHA and EPA per two gummies.
-The company also list 13 key nutrients among the ingredients.
+The company lists 13 key nutrients among the ingredients.

-Some online reviewers praise the gummies’ flavor, while others question the high levels of vitamin A.
+Some online reviewers praise the gummies’ berry flavor, while others question the high levels of vitamin A.

 DHA is an omega-3 fatty acid that can help the development of the brain and eyes.
 Not all prenatal vitamins contain it, so it is a good idea to check the ingredients lists carefully.

-The makers say that they offer this specially formulated blend for pre-conception, pregnancy, and lactation support.
+Garden of Life states that this prenatal multivitamin is suitable for pre-conception, pregnancy, and lactation support.

-With 18 mg of iron and 800 mg of folate, this vegan, gluten-free product helps support neural tube development, the company say.
-They also report that the ingredients — including selenium and vitamins C, D3, E, K, and B12 — come from more than 30 fruits, vegetables, and herbs.
+These multivitamins contain 18 mg of iron and 600 mg of folate.
+They also provide selenium and vitamins C, D3, E, K, and B12, which come from more than 30 fruits, vegetables, and herbs.

 There is also an organic stomach-soothing blend that includes lemon, tomato, ginger, and peppermint.

-Online reviews are positive, but some report side effects and poor purity.
+Online reviews are positive, but some report side effects.
 A person might also require an additional calcium supplement.

 Online, the reviews are overwhelmingly positive.
 Some reviews report side effects, however, or question the makeup of the synthetic compounds.

-The company market the formula as food-based, complete, and easy on the stomach, highlighting that the B complex vitamins are raw and cultured in probiotics.
+Naturelo states that the formula is easy on the stomach, highlighting that the B complex vitamins are raw and cultured in probiotics.

 Online reviewers are mostly positive, though some have raised issues with the vitamins’ odor.